reza-aalikhani/Inter.Intra.Case.Features.PPM/README.md

 ## Methodology

-To enhance time prediction accuracy, we incorporate inter-case features—such as resource multitasking, open cases, and other metrics related to resource behavior—in addition to intra-case features.
+To enhance time prediction accuracy, we incorporate inter-case features—such as resource multitasking, open cases, and other metrics related to resource experience—in addition to intra-case features.
 The primary objective of these techniques is to predict the completion time of cases while minimizing the Mean Absolute Error (MAE).

 ## Benchmark Details